Car startup Beepi sold for parts after potential exits to Fair, and then DGDG, broke down

 Then Beepi received a second offer from DGDG, a chain of car dealerships across the Bay Area.
 But as DGDG was going through its sales process, Beepi ran out of money and had to shut down, and DGDG walked away, too.
 There were also informal discussions with Carmax, one source tells us.

-Fair.com and DGDG had similar financial offers: investors would have received about 35% in the new company, and the buyer would have invested around $20 million into restructuring the business.
+Fair.com and DGDG had similar financial offers: investors would have received about 35 percent in the new company, and the buyer would have invested around $20 million into restructuring the business.

 Good idea, bad execution